BAY SHORE CLASSROOM TEACHERS’ASSOCIATION, INC.

-4. Staffing phone banks for NYSUT-endorsed candidates at the state and national levels.
+4. Staffing phone banks for NYSUT or other affiliate-endorsed candidates at the local, state, and national levels.

-5. Keeping the membership informed and educated at the building level, of the need for political involvement and of the BSCTA’s and NYSUT’s positions on pertinent issues.
+5. Keeping the membership informed and educated at the building level of the need for political involvement and of the BSCTA’s and its affiliates’ positions on pertinent issues.